bahramlavi/iCubCode/README.md

-This the reproduced version of the work which provides the implimention for this paper:
+This code is the reproduced version of the work which discussed on the below paper:
 Pasquale, Giulia, et al. "Teaching iCub to recognize objects using deep Convolutional Neural Networks."
 MLIS@ ICML.
 2015.
+The code has been rerproduced in python.

 The goal of this paper relies on to answer: how many objects can the iCub can be recognized for each day.